Shear Test Fixtures

 Similar to the Two-Rail Shear test, the Three Rail Shear test uses a large specimen with drilled holes.
 The Three Rail Shear test has the advantage of loading the specimen symmetrically, but is still quite limited when compared to the Iosipescu or V-Notched shear tests.

-Intended for use as a materials screening and materials comparison (non-quantitative) test for sheets or molded disks of plastic, this punch type shear test can accommodate specimen thicknesses from 0.050" to 0.500".
+Intended for use as a materials screening and materials comparison (non-quantitative) test for sheets or molded disks of plastic, this punch type shear test can accommodate specimen thicknesses from 0.050 in. to 0.500 in..
 The shear force is simply calculated as the maximum force applied divided by the shear area (punch circumference x specimen thickness).

 Either a sandwich panel or the core material itself can be tested, in shear parallel to the flatwise plane.
 A unique feature of the Wyoming Test Fixtures, Inc. design is that the same fixture can be used to apply either a tensile or a compressive loading, although a tensile loading is most commonly utilized.